 Try to entice your sick cat to eat food by itself by using food with a strong smell.
 Fish would be a good start as it can be quite strong.

-If unfortunately your cat is not eating on its own, then you might be required to force feed it.
+If unfortunately your cat is not eating on its own, then you might be required to force-feed it.
 Be gentle and understanding if you need to do this.
-Plan out a schedule that will give you plenty of time to feed your pet, especially if you have work each day.
+Plan out a schedule that will give you plenty of time to feed your pet, especially if you have to work each day.

 Determining how long it should take your cat to recover from cat flu is hard, and takes time—some say three weeks while others say seven.
 It really depends on the cat.
 If your pet is young and strong, then chances are it will be able to fight the virus and should get better after a few weeks.

 However, if you have a young kitten or an older cat, its immune system might not be as strong, and its health could very well start going downhill very quickly.
-The booster shots which are given to encourage the cat to start eating might only work for a short period of time and then the pet might start losing strength once more.
+In extreme cases, the appetite stimulants may need to be administered to encourage the cat to start eating—however, this might only work for a short period of time, and then the pet might start losing strength once more.

 Prevent the Spread of Cat Flu in Your House